Nimmo reaches 5 times, Matz sharp as Mets beat Brewers 5-0

 Nimmo raised his on-base percentage to .450, best in the majors among players with at least 100 plate appearances, with a career-high four hits and a walk.
-He had a triple and two doubles, and Asdrubal Cabrera and Wilmer Flores each added two RBIs.
+The 25-year-old outfielder had a triple and two doubles, and he has reached base eight consecutive times.

+"I'm in a good place right now," Nimmo said.
+"I'm really glad I've been able to create some traffic for (Asdrubal Cabrera) behind me.
+He's really been carrying this offense for a while now."

+Nimmo has gotten consistent playing time as the leadoff hitter for the past two weeks, which he said has bolstered his performance.

-Matz (2-3) matched his longest outing of the season in the opener of a four-game series.
+Matz (2-3) matched his longest outing of the season.
 Both of his victories this season have come against the NL Central-leading Brewers.

+"I'm feeling more comfortable out there and am able to attack the zone a little bit more," Matz said.

+Being injury free has been important, said Matz, who had surgery last August to reposition and decompress the ulnar nerve in his pitching elbow.

 The Mets got on the board first in the third when Nimmo tripled off starter Zach Davies (2-4) and scored on Flores' sacrifice fly.